An emerging Integral Enterprise in the Valais

 - Prof. Alexander Schieffer, Co-Author of Integral Devleopment and Transformation Management / Co-Founder, Trans4m Center for Integral Development

 From the very beginning, the integral philosophy has guided us.
-Benji met Dr. Alexander Schieffer, a pioneer in matters of integral development, during a course from the University of St. Gallen.
+Benji met Prof. Alexander Schieffer, a pioneer in matters of integral development, during a course from the University of St. Gallen.
 With his support and his association Trans4m we created the first integral enterprise in the Valais.
 With this totally new approach for the Valais, we intend to open people’s minds.
 We would like to prove to the people from the Valais that it is possible to contribute to the development of our canton by respecting nature and traditions, while innovating in a market that is much stigmatized.
 That's why our production of cannabis is made in a spirit of permaculture, that means giving free rein to nature as much as possible.
 We do not use any pesticides and we produce our own fertilizers on the base of natural products.

 Integral, what does it mean?

 In short, the integral theory helps us to take into account the different perspectives and makes us aware that our vision of things is created by the society we live in.
 This awareness helps us understand the strengths and weaknesses of each way of seeing the world, in order to reach a sustainable balance and harmony.
 This facilitates self-critisism and encourages open mindedness.

 To be integral means to take into account all different perspectives: you need to be sustainable economically, but also social, on the level of knowledge creation and sharing, as well as regarding nature and the respect of traditions.